iAmMe27/Tahrovin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an issue/bug with Tahrovin here.
+about: Report an bug with Tahrovin here.
+PLEASE DO NOT REPORT INSTALLATION ISSUES.
 title: ''
 labels: ''
 assignees: ''